-5. Create an Open Cluster Framework (OCF) provider on both MGMT1 and MGMT2 for Cloudera Manager Agent for use with Pacemaker:
+- 5. Create an Open Cluster Framework (OCF) provider on both MGMT1 and MGMT2 for Cloudera Manager Agent for use with Pacemaker: - a.
+Create an OCF directory for creating OCF resources for Cloudera Manager:

 \$ mkdir -p /usr/lib/ocf/resource.d/cm